MISP/misp-rfc/misp-taxonomy-format/raw.md

 .# Abstract

-This document describes the MISP taxonomy format which describes a simple JSON format to represent machine tags (also called triple tags).
+This document describes the MISP taxonomy format which describes a simple JSON format to represent machine tags (also called triple tags) vocabularies.
 A public directory of common vocabularies MISP taxonomies is available and relies on the MISP taxonomy format.

 {mainmatter}